immersivera/perfect-copy/README.md

 ### Exporting Content

-1. Navigate to Tools > WP Content Porter in your WordPress admin panel
+1. Navigate to Tools > Clone & Export in your WordPress admin panel
 2. Select the post or page you want to export from the dropdown
 3. Click "Generate Export Code"
 4. Once the export is generated, click "Copy to Clipboard"